Skip to content

 April–August 2025

 The goal of Phase II engagement was to share findings from the Phase I survey as well as from technical analyses of RAP’s finances and facility conditions.
 A Phase II survey asked community members for their reactions to Phase I survey findings and their priorities for park improvements.
-This information was crucial in the formation of this Draft PNA document.
+This information was crucial in the formation of the Draft PNA document.

 September–November 2025